Arran's hills may be comparatively small, but don't let that deceive you. They are some of the best jaggedy wee hills in

 the ladder to the roof of the Island.

-After the summit of Cioch na-h Oigeh the ridge continues over North Goatfell and onto Goatfell itself by way of
+After the summit of Cioch na-h Oighe the ridge continues over North Goatfell and onto Goatfell itself by way of

 Stachach ridge.
 It's a sky ride of awesome outlook and heady heights.